 Kinder Morgan’s new terminal facility, with a total storage capacity of 4.8 million barrels, needed to connect to the local refinery across a busy arterial road.

-Due to the amount of infrastructure under the road, construction of the pipeline needed to go over Baseline Road.
+Due to the amount of infrastructure under the road, construction of the pipeline required to go over Baseline Road.
 Supreme Steel was tasked to assist Alberco to fabricate a bridge that would contain an oil pipeline to transport the crude oil over Baseline Road in Sherwood Park.

-Instead of using a traditional bridge construction approach that involves a lot more time, Mammoet utilized the Accelerated Bridge Construction (ABC) approach to reduce the amount of traffi c disturbance.
-The ABC approach allowed for the structure to be fabricated in a controlled area away from the bridge foundations.
+Instead of using a traditional bridge construction approach that involves a lot more time, Mammoet utilized the Accelerated Bridge Construction (ABC) approach to reduce the amount of traffic disturbance.
+The ABC approach allowed the structure to be fabricated in a controlled area away from the bridge foundations.

 The bridge’s final journey would take place during the night.
 Once the road was closed to allow for safe passage of the convoy, Mammoet was given a short execution window of 13 hours to transport and install it on its abutments.
 The road was then opened and ready for morning traffic.
 The approach undertaken by Mammoet met all client schedules, minimized disruption, and was executed 100% safely.